ltmull/morse/README.md

 # morse

-A GUI tool to convert between ASCII text and Morse code
+A GUI tool to convert between ASCII text (English a-z, 0-9) and International Morse code